yeshua453/website/docs/controls/snackbar.md

 Empty space to surround the snack bar.

-This property is only used when `behavior` is `SnackBarBehavior.FLOATING`.
-It can not be used if `width` is specified.
+Has effect only when `behavior=SnackBarBehavior.FLOATING` and will be ignored if `width` is specified.

 ### `open`